duminyth/Usefull_Functions/README.md

 ## Features

+- Optional `Book-of-Abstracts_Front-part.pdf` inclusion at the beginning.
-- Optional `Intro.pdf` inclusion at the beginning
+- Optional `Book-of-Book-of-Abstracts_final-page.pdf` inclusion at the end.
 - Works best with **LuaLaTeX** (recommended)
+- Use the font dinish, which has to be download from https://github.com/playbeing/dinish

 ---